St. Peter’s Basilica at Night Overview

 St. Peter’s Basilica is one of the oldest and largest churches in the world.
 The Basilica is a significant Christian pilgrimage site as it is the burial site of St. Peter, the first bishop of Rome and one of the twelve disciples of Christ.
 It is also home to the tombs of several former popes.
 Regarding its architecture, St. Peter’s Basilica has the tallest dome in the world where you can climb and enjoy panoramic views of the city.

-Yes, St. Peter's Basilica has a rigorous dress code.
+Yes, St. Peter's Basilica has a dress code.
 Since it is a religious shrine, all visitors must dress modestly, with their knees and shoulders totally covered.
 In case you do fail to comply with the dress code, you might not be allowed to enter the Basilica.